thomasbeckford/next-multilang-template/README.md

-🌍 Internationalization with next-intl (JSON-based)
+✨ Features

-🧠 Middleware with automatic language detection (Accept-Language)
+🌍 Internationalization powered by next-intl, using clean and scalable JSON-based translations

-🚀 Locale-aware routing with localePrefix: 'as-needed'
+🧠 Automatic language detection via browser preferences (Accept-Language header)

-🌐 Language switcher that updates the URL and cookie
+🚀 Locale-aware routing with optional prefixes like /en or /es, handled transparently by middleware

-🔒 Example of forcing a specific page to render in English
+🌐 Language switcher to let users manually change language and persist their preference via cookie

-🗂 Clean structure: translations per namespace and locale
+🔒 Force specific pages to always render in a chosen language (e.g., English-only content)

-✅ SSR-ready and compatible with Vercel deployment
+🗂 Modular translation structure using namespaces per page/section